Loading lesson…

 The big idea: AI was born with enormous ambition and a naming ceremony.
 Both the ambition and the name have stuck around, for better and for worse.

-What is the core idea behind "Dartmouth 1956: The Field Gets a Name"?
+What is the main idea of "Dartmouth 1956: The Field Gets a Name"?

-Which best describes the scope of "Dartmouth 1956: The Field Gets a Name"?
+Which action would help you apply "Dartmouth 1956: The Field Gets a Name" responsibly?